March 16, 2023

 Consumer reporting agencies (CRAs) fall under the regulation of the Fair Credit Reporting Act (FCRA), which is federal legislation enacted to protect the rights of consumers.
 In simpler terms, background screening companies must follow the FCRA as it comes to what is deemed “reportable” and “not reportable”.
 As far as convictions go, we are able to report them no matter how long ago they occurred (except for California, where they are only reportable seven years from the file date).
 Alternatively, non-convictions are only reportable seven years from the file date (except for California non-convictions, which are unreportable regardless of the time).
 This is likely the most common explanation as to why a supposed crime didn’t show in someone’s background check: because it is not reportable, and therefore, should not be considered in the hiring process!
 A perfect example is a candidate named Blythe Humbledon was charged with driving under the influence ten years ago, but the charges were dismissed a few weeks later in court.
 If HR curiously Googles the name — with as uncommon as it is — it’s possible that a mugshot pops up with a charge.
 When HR gives us a call and tells us “I found this on Google,” it is a sign that they may have come across a crime that they should legally not be holding against Blythe.
 It isn’t always the case, but it’s one we come across often.

-Does is actually belong to the candidate?
+Does it actually belong to the candidate?

 We can’t talk for all background screening companies here, but Atlantic is dedicated to the utmost accuracy of reports.
 By utilizing a system in which our processors verify criminal records with multiple identifiers, we’ve created a system that supports your hiring process all while protecting your applicants at the same time.
 It’s an example we use all the time, but we have to find identifiers to prove that a crime committed by John Smith belongs to your John Smith.
 Whether it’s an address, a SSN or driver license number match, we scour court paperwork to find identifiers!
 In the event that there is not a match, we will not report the case.
 This is one of the most common explanations as to why something may not show on a background check: there’s a possibility it doesn’t even belong to your candidate!

-Is it included in the searches you utilize?
+Is it included in your searches?

 Unfortunately, there’s no perfect database.
 Even a nationwide criminal database search excludes a handful of states that do not report at that level (this is where county-specific criminal searches come into play!).
 But did you know that there are records that will only report at the federal jurisdiction and cannot be captured in any other database?
 In this anecdote, let’s say a report is returned with no reportable records found.
 But when HR reviews the applicant’s authorization form, they provided that they spent a few years in prison.
 When HR requests us to look further into the discrepancy, we discover that candidate had committed a federal crime, whereas the products ran on them were only county criminal and the nationwide criminal database searches.
 It’s important to keep in mind that a federal crime will not show in a criminal search at any other level, so adding that search is imperative to tick all the boxes.